skellis46/slipbox/two women dancing.md

 In _TikTok and Short-Form Screendance Before and After Covid_ the internet anthropologist Crystal Abidin describes how TikTok shapes you "to create content in specific ways", and is "squishing you into a template and teaching you how to perform creativity within a box."[in @harlig-2021-tiktok p.192] If these two people on the common during lockdown—or anyone for that matter—set out to make algorithmically inspired screendance it would likely look like the dancing they were doing, and be shot with the smartphone they were using.
 I saw their movement-performances-on-repeat without the need to _scroll_ or _refresh_, and I can imagine their video likenesses on a small screen: the framing, dancing, music, and virtual stickers, and the desire to share and be seen.

 I suspect though that they did not set out to make a screendance the way IJSD readers might understand an _intention_ to make a screendance.
 Rather, the screendance was more made _on_ them, and without them being aware of—nor probably caring about—the coercion.
 Who is doing the choreography here?
 These are ways of moving shaped by a machine that doesn't see how these young people are dancing, it doesn't need to.
 It is not an all-seeing machine of an invisible state.
 Rather, it is a commercial machine that has "blown by the panopticon"[Zuboff, in @farrell-2017-shoshana n.pag.]
 There is no _outside_ because it is not an institutional building, and there is "no zone of life that is not being infiltrated."[Zuboff, in @farrell-2017-shoshana n.pag.]
-These two dancing people were being directed by an invasive all-seeing sightless machine that carries the "colonizing forces of algorithmic logic."[@morrison-2019-algorithms p.10] ^9d0d6a
+These two dancing people were being directed by an invasive all-seeing sightless machine that carries the "colonizing forces of algorithmic logic."[@morrison-2019-algorithms p.10]

 But it's not so dystopic is it?
 After all, this machine was programmed by humans.
-The algorithms—opinions "formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag]—were created by _someone_, perhaps more than one person: a cloud of choreographers-as-developers; unseen, hidden.
+The algorithms—opinions "formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag]—were created by _someone_, probably more than one person: a cloud of choreographers-as-developers; unseen, hidden.
 American author/blogger Seth Godin writes, "The folks with the power are the anonymous engineers, tweaking algorithms without clear awareness of what the impact might be."[@godin-2021-tiktok n.pag.]
-It is improbable that those software developers could imagine how their code in Kotlin, Java, Swift or Objective C would prescribe the way these two people were dancing.
+It is improbable that those software developers could ever imagine how their code in Kotlin, Java, Swift or Objective C would prescribe the way these two people were dancing.

 At the same time, I do not want to overestimate the sophistication of their mathematics; very few data points are required for us to reveal ourselves through social media.
 The Wall Street Journal has found that although shares, likes, follows and the things you watch play a role in determining one's FYP (For You Page) on TikTok, the platform needs only one piece of data to "figure you out": "how long you linger over a piece of content."[@wallstreetjournal-2021-how n.pag.]
+We will always linger over the things that attract our attention, whether we are in public or whatever remains of the private.

 ## Being in (the) economic common

 _In which I _

-In 2000, the Polish sociologist Zygmunt Bauman described a liquid-modern society in which the balance has tilted far from the societal improvement for the common good "towards the self-assertion of the individual."[@bauman-2000-liquid p.29] In liquid modernity, the public sphere has become one of the "many spoils of deregulation, privatization, individualization, of the conquest and annexation of the public by the private."[@bauman-2008-does p.28]
+In 2000, the Polish sociologist Zygmunt Bauman described a liquid-modern society in which the balance has tilted from the societal improvement for the common good and heavily "towards the self-assertion of the individual."[@bauman-2000-liquid p.29] In liquid modernity, the public sphere has become one of the "many spoils of deregulation, privatization, individualization, of the conquest and annexation of the public by the private."[@bauman-2008-does p.28]

 These two young people were in a public sphere that in the UK is called a common.
 Such spaces are owned privately, or by local councils or the National Trust.
 They have simple and reasonably relaxed rules, and are protected, cared for, and open.
 They are one of few areas in the UK not overwhelmed by CCTV.
 Yet within this particular public space on that day in March 2021, the public dances performed by these two people were annexed by privately owned algorithms.
 This public-private paradox of the commons is a direct part of what social psychologist Shoshana Zuboff calls surveillance capitalism, that deploys "extractive operations in which our personal experiences are scraped and packaged as the means to others' ends".[@zuboff-2019-age Chapter 1] The purpose of these hidden extractive operations is to predict our future behaviors and to sell those predictions to advertisers.
-This mostly hidden economy functions because data and advertising rule the world's economy.[@noauthor-2017-world]
+This mostly hidden economy functions because data and advertising now rule the world's economy.[@noauthor-2017-world]

-In _Perpetual Motion: Dance, Digital Cultures, and the Common_ (2020) Harmony Bench describes and analyzes the role of digital technologies in the global participation and circulation of dances.
+In _Perpetual Motion: Dance, Digital Cultures, and the Common_ (2020) Harmony Bench describes and analyzes the role of digital technologies in the global proliferation and circulation of dances.
 She writes that "regardless of whether gestures should circulate freely across moving bodies, they most certainly do."[@bench-2020-perpetual p.160] Bench uses Michael Hardt and Antonio Negri's idea of the common as being more than simply a shared resource (like in the shared _common_ outdoor spaces here in the UK).
 Instead, Hardt and Negri's common is produced socially and is essential for social interaction and ongoing production.
-Bench writes how "ideas, customs, and practices that are collectively generated and make it possible to live together"[@bench-2020-perpetual p.5] are examples of Hardt and Negri's _artificial_ common (as distinct from the _natural_ common of limited resources).
+Bench writes how "ideas, customs, and practices that are collectively generated and make it possible to live together"[@bench-2020-perpetual p.5] are examples of Hardt and Negri's _artificial_ common (as distinct from the _natural_ commons of limited resources).

 In the book, Bench expresses a delicate ambivalence in describing the digital commons in dance.
 She articulates the ideologies and conflicts at play in how dance snowballs and circulates, while acknowledging that individuals generate belonging and community through digital circulations of movement.
 These circulations of gestures are, according to Bench, "assertions of dance as common,"[@bench-2020-perpetual p.9] and it is digital contexts—or more precisely "technologically enabled decontextualization"[@bench-2020-perpetual p.160]—that generate the conditions for dancers to create a movement culture in common and to feel as if they belong.
 Bench is also clear that she does not suggest this movement culture in common is an "an antidote to cultural appropriation or capitalist expropriation."[@bench-2020-perpetual p.160]